AMSI bypass

 Limitations

-• Defender def-update can flag the byte pattern.
-Modern Defender flags the loaded-process side-effect (Windows-AMSI-Bypass detections).
+• Defender signatures flag the loaded-process side effect (Windows-AMSI-Bypass family).
 Composing with unhook first reduces the chance of being mid-flight when Defender's hooks fire.

-• CFG (Control Flow Guard) doesn't block prologue patches but EDR hook scanners that rescan amsi.dll periodically will catch it.
+• CFG doesn't block prologue patches but EDR hook-scanners that re-scan amsi.dll periodically catch it.

-• AMSI providers other than Defender (e.g., third-party AV) might use different code paths that don't go through AmsiScanBuffer — rare today but worth knowing.
+• Non-Defender providers (third-party AV) may take code paths that don't go through AmsiScanBuffer — rare today.

 See also